SteveSmith16384/AlienRemake/readme.txt

 The main differences between this and the original are as follows:-
 * No morale aspect (yet)
 * No tunnels (yet?)

+## Mac Users
+Since the app is not signed for a Mac (I don't have a Mac), it shows "Application from unidentified developer" or even "Application is damaged and cannot Be opened" on first start.
+Try to open you game with Ctrl+Right Click and then Open.
+If it's not helping, open Terminal, enter "sudo xattr -cr /Path/To/MultiplayerSplat.app" and then open your game.
+More details here: https://support.apple.com/en-gb/guide/mac-help/mh40616/mac and here: https://appletoolbox.com/app-is-damaged-cannot-be-opened-mac/

 ## Credits